spryker/spryker-docs/docs/scos/user/features/202108.0/return-management-feature-overview/return-management-feature-overview.md

 The *Return Management* feature lets you create and manage returns for a sales order.

 Once an order has been shipped, the registered buyer or a Back Office user can initiate a return of the whole order or its individual items.
-See [Creating returns](/docs/scos/user/back-office-user-guides/{{page.version}}/sales/orders/creating-returns.html) for details on how they can do that.
+For details about how to create return, see [Creating returns](/docs/scos/user/back-office-user-guides/{{page.version}}/sales/orders/creating-returns.html).

 {% info_block warningBox "Note" %}